-66 Media Studies allows you to learn all areas of the media world, spanning from TV genres like crime dramas to adverts and video games meaning there is a subject for everyone.
-It also enables you to share your imagination and own ideas when it comes to media as a whole.
+66Media Studies allows you to study all areas of the media world, spanning from TV genres like crime dramas to adverts and video games meaning there is a subject for everyone.
+It also enables you to analyse and create your own media products.
 99